File: What is hype?

 An ephemeral concept

-First of all, hype should not be confused with “swag”.
-If we want to keep it very simple, we could say that the latter comes close to the meaning of “having style”.
+First of all, hype should not be confused with "swag".
+To put it very simply, we could say that the latter is closer to the meaning of "having style".
 Hype is something less palpable, more vague.

-However, with his Vuitton monogram and his patters visible from the moon, Swagg Man is ridiculous, you see?
+Still, with his Vuitton monogram and his rings visible from the moon, Swagg Man is ridiculous, you know?

-In fact, to designate something as hype is to describe it as "hip" , "in the trend" or even "in the trend".
-These terms seem completely has-been to you?
-Normal, that’s the case 😉 .
-They allow us to show that the notion of hype has fundamentally always existed, although it may have had different names and especially different forms depending on the era.
-What is hype today is not born, nor is it conveyed, as could have been the case in the early 2000s.
+In fact, calling something hype is like calling it "trendy" , "in the know" or even "in the wind".
+Do these terms seem completely has-been to you?
+Normal, that's the case 😉 .
+They show that the notion of hype has basically always existed, although it may have had different names and especially different forms depending on the era.
+What is hype today is not born, nor is it conveyed, as was the case in the early 2000s.

-In the literal sense, the word "hype", of Anglo-Saxon origin, refers to soliciting, to "hype".
-By extension, this brings us directly to the primary definition of the word "hype" in fashion: media hype.
+In the literal sense, the word "hype", of Anglo-Saxon origin, refers to solicitation, to "hype".
+By extension, this brings us directly to the primary definition of the word "hype" in terms of fashion: media hype.

-A hype brand or style is above all something that has been the subject of particular attention by certain media, at one time or another.
-Articles, illustrated editorials, red carpet photos: the hype comes from massive distribution on all types of media.
+A hype brand or style is above all something that has been the subject of particular attention from certain media, at one time or another.
+Articles, illustrated editorials, red carpet photos: hype comes from massive diffusion on all types of media.

 It should be noted, however, that media hype does not mean consensus.
-It would even be quite the opposite: rejection - at least a certain marginality - is almost inherent to the birth of the hype phenomenon, which leads us to compare it to the notion of avant-garde.
-We can take the example of Margiela, who was widely criticized in his early days for his deconstructed and iconoclastic fashion, then who began to be worn by icons of this generation, even ending up winning the support of the press.
+In fact, it would be quite the opposite: rejection - or at least a certain marginality - is almost inherent in the birth of the hype phenomenon, which leads us to compare it to the notion of the avant-garde.
+We can take the example of Margiela, who was heavily criticized at the beginning for his deconstructed and iconoclastic fashion, and then began to be worn by icons of this generation, even ending up winning the support of the press.

 Let's see how the buzz is created.

-This “buzz” is essential: hype is a phenomenon that appears quite suddenly and therefore has an important relationship to novelty .
-Beyond the spotlight given during a parade or presentation, the role of the media and social networks is essential.
-Even if the line between the two is thinning.
+This "buzz" is essential: hype is a phenomenon that appears quite suddenly and therefore has an important relationship to novelty .
+Beyond the spotlight brought to a fashion show or presentation, the role of the media and social networks is essential.
+Even if the boundary between the two is becoming thinner.

 Razia Hood By Air